raminf/RoboNope/README.md

 The demo will:
 1. Set up a test environment
-2. Start Nginx with the RoboNope module on port 8080
+2. Start a local build of Nginx with the RoboNope module on port 8080
 3. Send a test request to a disallowed path
 4. Show the results